bogdanmic/bogdanmic.github.io/index.md

 ---
 layout: default
-title: "Happy Jekylling!"
+title: "Work in progress!"
-description: "Happy Jekylling!"
+description: "Work in progress!"
 ---

-## You're ready to go!
+## Ready to go!

-Start developing your Jekyll website!
+Work in progress!